ouromoros/eta-gsoc/README.md

 - Server: Intel® Core™ i7-6700HQ (4 Cores, 8 Threads)
 - Two machines are in one local network

+The HelloWorld program can be found under `/warp-demo` and `/warp-fibers-demo` in the [repositry](https://github.com/ouromoros/eta-gsoc).
+Anyone who wish to reproduce can clone the whole repositry and run `etlas run warp-demo` or `etlas run warp-fibers-demo` to start the server for `warp` or `warp-fibers`.

-We use `weighttp` as our tool on the client side for benchmarking.
-It is used as follows:
+We use `weighttp` as our tool on the client side for benchmarking as follows:

 ```
 weighttp -n 10000 -c 1000 -t 10 http://<ip_address>:<port_number>